Loyola-Chicago Is Tied For The Lowest Seed Ever In The Final Four, Here’s Who Leads Them Besides Sister Jean

 |6.4 Pts, 2.9 Reb, 3.8 Ast

-source: sports-reference.com
+Source: sports-reference.com